SudoCodemon/phase-3-sinatra-react-project/README.md

 ## General Information
-This project, part of Flatiron Software Engineering track, phase 3, focused on developing a backend server with API access.
+This project, part of Flatiron Software Engineering track, Phase 3, focused on developing a backend server with API access.
 We worked as a team of three to develop both the frontend and backend servers in one week.

 ## GitHub Repos
 - [Backend Server](https://github.com/hkassow/phase-3-sinatra-react-project)